Azure/azure-powershell/src/Compute/Compute/help/Az.Compute.md

 Sets the key encryption key properties on a disk object.

 ### [Set-AzDiskUpdateDiskEncryptionKey](Set-AzDiskUpdateDiskEncryptionKey.md)
-Sets the disk encryption key properties on on a disk update object.
+Sets the disk encryption key properties on a disk update object.

 ### [Set-AzDiskUpdateKeyEncryptionKey](Set-AzDiskUpdateKeyEncryptionKey.md)
 Sets the key encryption key properties on a disk update object.